 your technology should make an impact

 NEW!
-I am happy to announce my book Accelerate: The Science of DevOps - Building and Scaling High Performing Technology Organizations, coauthored with Jez Humble and Gene Kim, is on Amazon now.
+I am happy to announce my book Accelerate: The Science of DevOps - Building and Scaling High Performing Technology Organizations, was just awarded the shingo publication award.
 Check it out here.

 Photo credits (unless stated otherwise): D'Arcy Benincosa